stefanprodan/timoni/docs/bundle-secrets.md

 we can decrypt the secrets and [inject](https://github.com/getsops/sops#passing-secrets-to-other-processes) those values to env vars, then use `--runtime-from-env`.

-Another option is to extract the secret values of a Timoni Bundle to an YAML or JSON file, that we encrypt/decrypt with SOPS.
+Another option is to extract the secret values of a Timoni Bundle to a YAML or JSON file, that we encrypt/decrypt with SOPS.

 ### Injecting secrets from SOPS